-At Hillshott Infant School and Nursery a significant number of children are eligible for the pupil premium grant.
-This number has increased in the last two years.
+At Hillshott Infant School and Nursery 21% of children are currently eligible for the pupil premium grant.

 Our aim is for all children to achieve their potential, including those eligible for PPG, therefore our objectives are to narrow and close any gaps through quality teaching, targeted intervention work and individual support where appropriate.
-Where pupils eligible for PPG are already high attainers, we aim for them to continue to progress and we challenge them appropriately to do so.
+Where pupils eligible for PPG are already high attaining, we aim for them to continue to progress and we challenge them appropriately to do so.